Aathanka: Plot

 Vani seeks refuge in Abhilasha's house.
 In the dead of the night, Vani is awakened by strange sounds coming from the other end of the house.
 She decides to investigate and goes into Abhilasha's room, but she is not to be found.
 She goes around the house which is a very big mansion.
-She enters into a secret door leading to dirty and unkempt rooms filled with dust and cobwebs and looking like it has not been used for many years.
-She goes deep into the mansions' maze of rooms and discovers Abhilasha throwing red paint on a drawing large canvas and stabbing the canvas with a knife like a demented person.
+She enters a secret door leading to dirty and unkempt room filled with dust and cobwebs and looking like it has not been used for many years.
+She goes deep into the mansions' maze of rooms and discovers Abhilasha throwing red paint on a large drawing canvas and stabbing the canvas with a knife like a demented person.
 Abhilasha spots Vani sneaking around and comes after her with the knife to kill her.

 In the meanwhile, Raghu doubts that Abhilasha might have tricked Vani into going to her house and knowing Abhilasha's mental condition, he goes to her house and saves Vani before Abhilasha stabs her.
 In the fight, Abhilasha dies and Vani is saved.

 In the end it is revealed that Raghu who was married to his first wife Geetha used to be a tenant in one of the out houses owned by Abhilasha's father.
 Abhilasha being mentally ill used to make up stories that Raghu beats Geetha even though they both are leading a happy life.
 The accident which occurred was indeed an accident and Raghu had nothing to with it.
 The accident was caused by a faulty gas stove which exploded that ended Geetha's life.
 Vani is now aware of the truth, she goes back to Raghu's home and they live a happy life.